AshrafHanyy/AshrafHanyy.github.io/content/blog/Winning Faculty Day's Best Project Award/index.md

 ---
 I was awarded "Best Sophomore Class Project" during the faculty's excellence day titled "Deepminds".

-This was award for my published research on TUIs.
+This was awarded for my published research on TUIs.